vas0011/cse15l-lab-reports/lab3.md

 ```
 $ varun@Varuns-MacBook-Pro technical % find ./biomed -empty
 ```
 In this example find just searches the biomed subdirectory of technical for empty files or directories.
-Since there are no empty files or directories in biomed nothing is outputted by the command.
+Since there are no empty files or directories in biomed nothing is outputted by the command. \
+I found information about this option using man find and using this link: https://www.ibm.com/docs/pl/aix/7.1?topic=f-find-command.
 ## ```find -type examples```
 **Example 1**
 ```